sharkymark/aws-dev-container/README.md

 ## AWS Free Tier Details

+More about the AWS Free Tier can be found at [AWS Free Tier](https://aws.amazon.com/free/).

 ### As of 2025-04-16:

 The AWS Free Tier is a program that allows you to use certain AWS services for free, up to specified limits.
 The free tier includes: